 We hope you find our website a useful information resource.
 Please contact us if you need any more information.

 The bell in our unusual bell tower was donated and hung by Arrol's Bridge & Roof Co. of Glasgow who had built the Connel Rail Bridge (and more famous Forth Railway bridge).
 The bell foundry mark reads 'John C. Wilson, Glasgow'.
-It is usually rung before service by the members of our Sunday School.
+It is usually rung before service by youngsters of our Kids' Church.